amer1606/Data_Engineering_Alain_Merceron/README.md

 # COVID MONITORING

 ## OBJECTIVE
-Our objective consists in creating synthetic views on Covid in EU countries with 3 main indicators “cases”, “hospital occupancy” and “deaths” and deepen the analysis with 2 behavioral indicators: covid vaccination and travelling (flying passengers).
+Our objective consists in creating synthetic views on Covid in EU countries with 4 indicators “cases”, “hospital occupancy”, "ICU" (intensive care) and “deaths” to further deepen the analysis with 2 behavioral indicators: covid vaccination and travelling (flying passengers).

 ## STEPS
 ### OPERATIONAL LAYER: